SalonenAntti/LSTM-Modeling/README.md

 This project leverages Long Short-Term Memory (LSTM) networks to predict performance of various stocks, sector indices and market indices.
 The analysis uses stock prices for IBM, Apple, American Express, JPMorgan Chase, Exxon Mobil and Occidental Petroleum.
 Sector Indices include Financial Sector Index, Technology Sector Index and Energy Sector Index.
 Market indices include GDP, SP500 and Unemployment Data.

-The project covers Data Collection and Preprocessing, Explanatory Data Analysis (EDA), Univariate-, Bivariate Time Series Analysis, Time Series Decomposition, Stationary and Autocorrelation Tests, Feature Engineering, training of LSTM models to forecast variable prices and evaluation of these models.
+The project covers Data Collection and Preprocessing, Explanatory Data Analysis (EDA), Univariate-, Bivariate Time Series Analysis, Time Series Decomposition, Stationary and Autocorrelation Tests, Feature Engineering, training of LSTM models to forecast variable prices and evaluation of these models and model validation.

 The project as a whole is documented in this repository as **"LSTM.ipynb"** where you can find all project areas mentioned above.
 Result file concludes results of the model, actuals vs predicted values, and their evaluations.